Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the recommended size of the Development Team?
+### What is the recommended size of the Scrum Team?

 - [ ] 7 ± 2.
 - [ ] 5 ± 4.